 6. Develops team spirit

-Changing your working environment can give free rein to your imagination and take into consideration options that were not previously considered.
+Changing your working environment can give free rein to your imagination and lead to more options that were not previously considered.
 Walking improves interactions and helps to find solutions quickly.
 People are more relaxed and talk easily to the subject they want to settle.

 9. Stimulates creativity

-It’s proven, changing the environment inspires new ideas.
-What are you waiting for to go outside and enjoy the sun?
-Invite your colleagues to have a walking meeting in order to solve a file that causes you some difficulty.
+It has been proven that changing environments inspire new ideas.
+What are you waiting for to go outdoors and enjoy the sun?
+Invite your colleagues to have a walking meeting in order to solve a file that is causing you problems.

 Is it raining?
-So walk inside!
+So, walk inside!
 The goal is to be physically active in order to be stimulated by your visual and auditory environment.
-In addition, it changes of your traditional office.
+Besides, it’s a change from your traditional office.

 Walking also helps generate new ideas and improves on average of 60% creativity. – Stanford University

-Keep in mind that walking meetings are not breaks from your work.
+Keep in mind that co-walking is not a break from your work.
 It is only a different way of holding a meeting that would have taken place in a colleague’s office or around a large conference table.

-It is not all types of meetings that can be a walking meeting.
+Please note that not all types of meetings should be a walking meeting.
 Sometimes we need special tools or it may be important to be sitting in front of the person to observe the reactions or negotiate.

-For you, what would be THE reason for having a walking meeting at work?
+And what would be your reason for having a walking meeting at work?
 Tiredness?
 Back pain?
 Going outdoors?

 Melanie is the Marketing Digital Specialist at Comnet Technologie who handles design, content, user experience, and all marketing for Beenote.
 Melanie helps individuals, teams, and organization to adopt good meeting practices.